-This blog was written by a real human being.
-No textual or photographic content created by the author of this blog was generated by AI.
-Though a website or search engine used during research (or quoted text/externally provided photos) may be utilizing AI, a sincere attempt is made here to reference human verifiable content to help ensure accuracy.
-No AI chatbots or tools were directly used in research, unless specifically noted as an example of their use.
+This blog was written without the assistance of AI, as it is intended to be the direct expression of the author's own creativity and carefully verified research.
+No textual or photographic content created by the author of this blog was generated by AI .
+Though a website or search engine used during research, or quoted text/externally provided photos, may be utilizing AI, a sincere effort is made here to reference and convey accurate, properly verified content.

 Tuesday, February 2, 2021